laserkelvin/resume/index.md

     - [Co-authored 22 publications to date with 89 citations](https://scholar.google.com/citations?user=cB90fKUAAAAJ&hl=en), as a project leader and as part of large teams.
     - Lead successful grant proposals as co-investigator from the Smithsonian Institution, National Science Foundation, and NASA; _raised over $500,000 USD_ in public funding.
     - Developed machine learning models and open-source frameworks for automated analysis of wide band spectroscopic data.
+    - Created productive collaborations between the Center for Astrophysics and international groups, facilitated with open-sourced tools I developed.
     - Mentored early career researchers on scientific and numerical Python, and reproducibile workflows.
     - Used quantum chemical calculations to guide microwave spectroscopy experiments of transient molecules.